List of PDC World Cup of Darts teams: Brazil

 Brazil was one of two teams to debut in the 2017 World Cup and did so with a first round victory over other debutant Switzerland.
 Diogo Portela has been an ever-present for the team.

 Canada

 Triple World champion John Part was an ever-present in this tournament until 2018, with the team reaching the quarter-finals on four separate occasions.

 China

 China was one of the seven teams to debut in the 2014 World Cup, when the tournament field was increased from 24 to 32 teams.
 They notably became the second team to have a female representative at the World Cup when Momo Zhou teamed with Zong Xiao Chen in 2018.
 Owing to COVID-19 restrictions, they had to withdraw from the 2020 tournament, and miss the 2022 tournament altogether.

+Chinese Taipei

+Chinese Taipei made their debut in 2024.
+Highlights in their debut included a win over 2019 runners-up, Ireland.

 Croatia

 Croatia didn't play in the inaugural World Cup, but were one of the 5 new teams to debut in the 2012 edition.
 Despite beating New Zealand and Northern Ireland to reach the quarter-finals in 2013, they hadn't been invited back to another World Cup, until a surprise recall in 2021, but they then had to withdraw owing to an illness to Boris Krčmar.